Costantino Ribaga: Life and work

-Ribaga was born in Tiarno di Sopra (Trento) and studied at the University of Munich and graduated from Padua in 1895.
+Ribaga was born in Tiarno di Sopra (Trento) and studied at the Ludwig-Maximilians-Universität München and graduated from the University of Padua in 1895.
 He worked at the University of Vienna before becoming an assistant to Antonio Berlese at the school of agriculture in Portici.
-In 1903 he succeeded Berlese and headed the Royal Agricultural Entomology Station in Florence and worked there until 1912.
+In 1903, he succeeded Berlese and headed the Royal Agricultural Entomology Station in Florence and worked there until 1912.
 Ribaga established the genus Phytoseius in 1904 in his major work "Gamasidi planticoli" on the plant mites.
-Most of his specimens are lost and his taxonomic work has been largely ignored.
+Most of his specimens are lost, and his taxonomic work has been largely ignored.
 He described in 1896 what is now sometimes termed as the organ of Ribaga.
 This organ, found in the female bedbug, has a mesodermal portion which had been called as "Berlese's organ" and had been described in many bug groups including the Nabidae, Cimicidae, and Anthocoridae.
 The term ectospermalege is now used for the structure.